An implicit large-eddy simulation perspective on the flow over periodic hills: Simulation setup

-The mesh which is used for the majority of the simulations is a static, uniformly refined mesh (see Fig. \ref{fig:mesh}).
+The elements of the mesh are isoparametric hexahedra and are arranged on a curvilinear mesh (see Fig~\ref{fig:mesh}).
+The mesh used for all the simulations is a static, uniformly refined mesh.
 In the $x$ and $z$ directions, the elements are of equal width across the domain.
 In the $y$ direction, spacing of the grid points can be varied, allowing the mesh to become finer as the elements approach the wall.
+For all the meshes used in this study, the ratio between the longest to the shortest dimensions of a cell located in the middle of the geometry never exceeds a value of two.